jss367/jss367.github.io/_posts/2015-01-27-debugging-in-python.md

 tags: [Python, Cheat Sheet]
 ---

-# Debugging in Python

-VSCode and PyCharm have the strongest debugging capabilities.
-Sometimes those options aren't available to you, so here are some alternatives.
+My favorite place to debug a Python application is in a full IDE like VSCode or PyCharm.
+However, sometimes those options aren't available, soit's good to know the alternatives.
+This post shows some basic functionality of some Python debuggers.

+<b>Table of contents</b>
+* TOC
+{:toc}

 ## pdb